Decision Tree: Overview

 IF (Outlook = sun & Humidity = normal) then decision = yes

-- Decision tree are simple to understand and after a brief exploration we construct its.
+- A decision tree is simple to understand and after a brief exploration, we construct it.

 - It requires modest data training.
-Earlier techniques demand for data normalization, creation of dummy variables and removal of blank values.
+Earlier techniques demand data normalization, creation of dummy variables and removal of blank values.

 - It can deal with numerical as well as categorical data.
-Other techniques have their expertise into analysis of different sets of data having just single category of variables.
+Other techniques have their expertise into the analysis of different sets of data having just a single category of variables.
 Such as neural networks, that can handle only numerical values, while association rules only used with nominal variables.

 - Utilizes the white box model.
 When a given condition is able to be seen in the model then rationalization for the provided scenario is easily elaborated by Boolean logic.